AstarNetwork/astar-docs/docs/user-guides/claim-lockdrop.md

 6. You will need to pay the gas fee to complete the transaction.
 7. The ETH shall be in your wallet after the transaction is complete.

+The other method to claim is by simply sending 0 ETH to the lock address.
+This will trigger the claim.